HyCore/self-workerd/README.md

 And, for a real scenario, it uses [Fly](https://fly.io) as cloud provider, where the FaaS is hosted.
 It relies on container-based deployment.

+--- This project will be used for my offline cloud server.

 ## Step by step Tutorial
 A complete guide can be found on [https://www.breakp.dev/blog/build-your-own-faas](https://www.breakp.dev/blog/build-your-own-faas/?from=github-readme)